lnls-sirius/pydm-opi/README.md

 This repository depends on [PyDM](https://github.com/slaclab/pydm), [PyEPICS](https://github.com/pyepics/pyepics), [CONS Common](https://github.com/lnls-sirius/cons-common) and Python>=3.6 .

-Clone from master or download the lattest release.<br>
+Clone from master or download the latest release.<br>
 Optionally the user may clone recursive in order to pull the module `conscommon`.
 If so, install the submodule using `cd cons-common && pip install .`.<br>

 ### EPICS Base